gurmitteotia/guflow/README.md

 dotnet standard 1.3 onwards

 ### Getting help
-Please raise [issue](https://github.com/gurmitteotia/guflow/issues) in github
+Enable the [logging](https://github.com/gurmitteotia/guflow/wiki/Logging) to look for any obvious error and if problem persist then please raise an [issue](https://github.com/gurmitteotia/guflow/issues) in github